lwang-astro/PeTar/README.md

 Users should be careful for these two options.
 The _petar.find.dt_ tool can help users to find the optimized values for star clusters.
 For a deep understanding and a better configuration, users may need to read the reference paper.

-When stellar evolution packages (e.g., BSE, MOBSE) and external potential (e.g., Galpy) are used, the corresponding options are also shown in `petar -h`.
+When stellar evolution packages (e.g., BSE) and external potential (e.g., Galpy) are used, the corresponding options are also shown in `petar -h`.

 ### Data format update for old versions
 The data formats of snapshots, input parameter files and a part of output files have been updated in the past.